Main Library and disabled users

 - A library trolley can be borrowed if you find it difficult to carry books.

-- Extended borrowing is available for disabled students and is arranged via the Student Disability Service.
+- Extended borrowing is available for disabled students and is arranged via the Disability and Inclusive Learning Service.

 - Induction tours can be arranged.